pycom/pycom-documentation/content/tutorials/networks/lora/lorawan-nano-gateway.md

     - chapter/tutorials/lora/lorawan-nano-gateway
 ---

-This example allows a development module to act as a single channel gateway, and connect to a LoRaWAN network such as The Things Network (TTN) or Loriot.
+This example allows a development module to act as a single channel gateway, and connect to a LoRaWAN network such as The Things Stack (TTS), Helium or Loriot.
 The files can be found in our [GitHub Repository](https://github.com/pycom/pycom-libraries/tree/master/examples/lorawan-nano-gateway).

 ## Nano-gateway setup